vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 *Śrī KṛshṇaJayantī* or *Janmāshṭamī* is a very important festival, which comes in the month of *srāvaṇa*.
 People call it by different names such as *Gokulāshṭamī*, *Jayantī*, *Śrī Jayantī* etc. It is a great festival observed all over India with joy and devotion.
 It is a very popular, sacred and very auspicious *parva* which is observed by people belonging to all *varṇas*, *āśramas* and classes. *Śrī Kṛshṇa* is the deity worshipped specially on that day.
 In this background it is necessary to know a little about the reigning deity of this festival.

 “Who is this *Kṛshṇa*?
 Why should we worship him?
 Some may ask.
 “Don’t we know *Kṛshṇa*?
 He is *Paramātma* himself.
 Don’t the *Sādhus* and saints call him by the name *KṛshṇaParamātma*?
 He is the ninth *avatāra* of Lord *Nārāyaṇa*.
 His *avatāra* is the nearest of all the *avatāras* to us.
 It is the best and the most dear of all the incarnations.
-Though he is considered an *avatāra*, he is the Lord Himself “﻿कृष्णस्तु भगवान् स्वयम्” “ईश्वरः परमः कृष्णः” More than being termed a mere *avatāra*, he is known as the *Sadānanda Parañjyoti* who incarnated in ten forms such as *Matsya*, *Kūrma* etc and praised as the *Ādipurusha*, *Parabrahma* and *Purushottama* by his devotees.
+Though he is considered an *avatāra*, he is the Lord Himself “कृष्णस्तु भगवान् स्वयम्” “ईश्वरः परमः कृष्णः” More than being termed a mere *avatāra*, he is known as the *Sadānanda Parañjyoti* who incarnated in ten forms such as *Matsya*, *Kūrma* etc and praised as the *Ādipurusha*, *Parabrahma* and *Purushottama* by his devotees.

 “दशाकृतिकृते कृष्णाय तुभ्यं नमः” Is he not the Lord who is heartfully praised in *Śṛutis, Smṛtis, Itihāsas, Purāṇas, Kāvyas* and *Prabandhas* by *Maharshis, Mahābhāgavata Ālvārs, ācāryas*, great *dāsas*, poets and *Kīrtanakārās*?
 He is not a mere god but is the God of all gods.